 The money was immediately withdrawn, and as neither the couple’s bank nor the receiving bank were victims of fraud, neither bank was able to return the funds.

 The browser might even use autocomplete to fill in the password fields on the bank’s mobile website.
-A mobile phone is such a treasury of personal information that to thieves it’s like someone leaving the key to their front door and the combination of their home safe on a café table.
+A mobile phone is such a treasury of personal information that to thieves, it’s like someone leaving the key to their front door on a cafe table.